 In the year 2000, Angela took over full operation of Paddock Place Stables with the focus squarely on building a high quality riding program with well trained Paddock Place horses.
 She now has over 25 years of experience training student riders at all levels.
 Angela is a true horse person, she has broken and trained horses, mucked her share of stalls, drove horse trucks and trailers to and from countless shows and events.
 She is the one that gets everybody ready for their show, keeps them focused and on task until the last rider packs up their gear and heads home for the day.
 No doubt, with a nice hand full of multi-colored ribbons.
 Her show teams have competed successfully for many years at all levels.
 She currently trains beginner to advance riders.
 Angela also guides, leads and manages the Paddock Place Stables class lessons program.

-Kevin, a well respected name all over the country in the American Horse Show Association, started riding and training at the age of 10.
+Kevin W. Gowl, is a well respected name all over the country in the American Horse Show Association, started riding and training at the age of 10.
 He was one of six children in his family.
 Kevin and his siblings all rode, competed and showed for many years.
 It was Kevin, who was given the hardest horses to ride.
-At the age of 18 he turned professional, going against the best riders in the country.
-For years and years, he traveled all across the US and Canada showing horses for his father, taking long road trips for weeks at a time, campaigning and selling new stock.
-Kevin has been riding for 56 years and teaching for 40 years.
+At the age of 18 he turned professional, competing against the best riders in the country.
+For many years he traveled all across the US and Canada showing horses for his father, taking long road trips for weeks at a time, campaigning and selling new stock.
+Kevin rode for 56 years and taught for 40.

 Here are a few of Kevin's highest riding achievements: